Learn fun youth baseball and softball hitting practice plan station drills for 6, 7, 8, 9, 10, 11, 12 year olds, & High School.

 - If it’s just a productive hitting practice you’re looking for, then see how I run my small private group hitting sessions in this post titled: “How Do You Have Hitting Drills In A Small Time Window?”.

 - Depending on age, don’t overdo practice.
-I would force practice times into 60-mins up to age 12u.
-90-mins 7th and 8th grade.
-2-hours max in High School.
-And I would say no more than 2 to 3 hours in college – weights would be extra.
+I would force practice times into 60 to 90-mins up to age 12u.
+90 to 120-mins 7th and 8th grade.
+2 to 2.5-hours max in High School.
+And I would say no more than 3 hours in college – weights would be extra.
 Force yourself to pick THE most essential things to work on.
 Long practices at youth level scream coach doesn’t know what they’re doing, and that not using time wisely.
 Most likely A LOT of standing around is the culprit.
 CLICK HERE this post for a refresher on what most “essential” means.

 - The Science Of Sticky Coaching: How To Turn Ordinary Athletes Into Extraordinary book is great for winning coaching principles as a whole.